joshuaeckroth/csci221-website/lecture/template-metaprogramming.markdown

 layout: default
 ---

+# Template meta-programming

 Template meta-programming can be a very interesting, complicated topic (anything "meta" is very interesting, after all).
 We'll keep it very simple in this class.

 The idea behind template meta-programming is that we want to use a special language *on top of C++* that generates C++ code.
 This "template meta-language" is itself a full programming language, but we'll just use the simplest pieces.
 Our use of template meta-programming will be limited to generating classes and functions that work on any type of object.

 **Important note:** Template classes and functions must have their full implementations in the header file, not an external `.cpp` file.
 This is because template classes and functions cannot be compiled in a generic way, so we cannot produce a `.o` file that has compiled but generic functions/methods.

 ## Generic linked lists